-- Three individual coaching sessions (60 minutes per student, including your preparation and follow up) - Students are instructed to schedule: - Meeting 1 (to take place before Friday, February 18th): In this meeting, you will discuss your working relationship, the competence the student wishes to address during coaching and the student's goals concerning the development of that competence.
-The basis of the meeting will be the components of the PDP the student has completed before the meeting. - Meeting 2 (to take place before Thursday April 14th): In this meeting, you will discuss developments with regards to the chosen competence.
-The basis of the meeting will again be the PDP components completed by the student before the meeting. - Meeting 3: (to take place before Friday May 13th): Your last meeting is used to reflect on the student's competence development during PREMIUM.
-After the last meeting, the student will be able to complete their PDP.

-One intermission meeting on team dynamics with all students in the project team together, taking place around the time of the Midterm Presentations (preferably after the Reflective Practitioner team meeting with the mentor).
+- Three individual coaching sessions (60 minutes per student, including your preparation and follow up) - Students are instructed to schedule: - Meeting 1 (to take place before Friday, February 23rd): In this meeting, you will discuss your working relationship, the competence the student wishes to address during coaching and the student's goals concerning the development of that competence.
+The basis of the meeting will be the components of the PDP the student has completed before the meeting. - Meeting 2 (to take place before Friday, April 12th): In this meeting, you will discuss developments with regards to the chosen competence.
+The basis of the meeting will again be the PDP components completed by the student before the meeting. - Meeting 3: (to take place before Friday, May 17th): Your last meeting is used to reflect on the student's competence development during PREMIUM.
+After the last meeting, the student will be able to complete their PDP. - One intermission meeting on team dynamics with all students in the project team together, taking place around the time of the Midterm Presentations (preferably after the Reflective Practitioner team meeting with the mentor).
 In this meeting, the coach will guide the team in a reflection on team performance, roles, communication, and if necessary, conflict resolution.
+You may use the students' peer evaluations as input for this session.